-Although Arizona allows marijuana to be prescribed for specific debilitating medical conditions, it is illegal to possess or consume for anyone who lacks a valid medical prescription.
-At the least, possessing any amount of marijuana in Arizona will result in a class 6 felony charge felony information.
-In Arizona, you can receive a felony charge for:
+Although Phoenix allows marijuana to be prescribed for specific debilitating medical conditions, it is illegal to possess or consume for anyone who lacks a valid medical prescription.
+At the least, possessing any amount of marijuana in Phoenix will result in a class 6 felony charge felony information.
+In Phoenix, you can receive a felony charge for:

 - Possessing marijuana for personal use in any amount

 - Possessing marijuana for sale in any amount

 We do not recommend possessing or consuming marijuana in Phoenix if you are not a medical cardholder.
 However, if you find yourself arrested for marijuana possession, you should immediately seek out a competent, aggressive defense attorney to fight for your rights.

 Lets take a look at the different penalties for marijuana crimes in Phoenix…